INFORMS Information Systems Society Haim Mendelson Teaching Innovation Award – 2023

-The INFORMS Information Systems Society (ISS) invites nominations for the Inaugural ISS Teaching Innovation Award.
+The INFORMS Information Systems Society (ISS) invites nominations for the ISS Haim Mendelson Teaching Innovation Award.
 Effective teaching of Information Systems (IS) courses plays a fundamental role in nurturing future generations of IS academics and practitioners.
 The primary aim of the award is to recognize IS faculty who have made outstanding pedagogical contributions to the IS discipline.

 Eligibility and Submission Instructions

 This award focuses on recognizing full-time IS educators.
 Both tenure-track and non-tenure track faculty across all faculty ranks are eligible for nomination.
 Nomination letters should describe the nominee’s unique and exceptional accomplishments in teaching and education.
 Generally, the award aims to recognize IS faculty who made teaching contributions that have a broad, discipline-wide impact.
 Examples of such contributions include (but are not limited to): creating shareable and transferable IS teaching materials (textbooks, cases, games, technology, presentations, etc.) that have been widely adopted; creating/facilitating/promoting faculty communities or teaching-oriented events for disseminating IS teaching ideas, methodologies, and best practices; pioneering innovative programs, courses, or teaching formats; etc. The nomination letter should articulate clearly the nature of the contributions, and how it has affected the IS community.

 At this time, nominations for the award are invited from the IS community at large (Members of the awards committee may add other candidates at their discretion and judgment).
 One ISS member nomination is sufficient, multi-member nomination is not necessary.
-Though self-nominations are discouraged, anyone can submit a nomination to the Vice-President of ISS by email at: firstname.lastname@example.org (please state the subject as "Nomination for ISS Teaching Innovation Award - 2021").
+Though self-nominations are discouraged, anyone can submit a nomination to the Vice-President of ISS by email at: email@example.com (please state the subject as "Nomination for ISS Haim Mendelson Teaching Innovation Award - 2021").
 The deadline for submission of nominations is August 1, 2021.

 The nomination should include a brief (not to exceed two pages) description of the candidate's achievements and eligibility for the award, with the focus on the discipline-wide impact of the candidate’s teaching/educational contributions.
 This description can include external links (URL) to teaching artifacts or any other supporting evidence.
 The nomination should also include the candidate’s CV and/or bio.